Research

 • Sense-Making

-We will effectively evaluate how people make sense of AI systems, and the degree to which their levels of reliability, fairness, transparency and accountability can lead to appropriate levels of trust.
+We effectively evaluate how people make sense of AI systems, and the degree to which their levels of reliability, fairness, transparency and accountability can lead to appropriate levels of trust.

 Lead: David Broniatowski, a GW associate professor of engineering whose research focuses on decision-making under risk, group decision-making, system architecture, and behavioral epidemiology.